2015 APWA Sacramento Chapter Project of the Year Award

 Pre-Stressed Concrete Tanks Replace Hypalon-Lined Reservoirs

-Gateway Pacific Contractors and Bennett Engineering Services formed a design-build team to replace two existing hypalon-lined and covered reservoirs with pre-stressed concrete DN Tank structures within the existing Nevada Irrigation District reservoir site.
-The existing reservoirs provided the main storage and emergency reserve and held up to 16.9 million gallons of treated water for the district’s Elizabeth George Water Treatment Plant.
-Constructed in 1992, the hypalon covers had deteriorated badly, requiring frequent repairs.
-Faced with ongoing expense and safety issues, the district decided to replace the reservoirs with storage tanks.
+Gateway Pacific Contractors and Bennett Engineering Services formed a design-build team to replace two Nevada Irrigation District reservoirs.
+The existing, Hypalon-lined and covered reservoirs provided the main storage and emergency reserve for the Elizabeth George Water Treatment Plant.
+Together, they held up to 16.9 million gallons of treated water.
+Constructed in 1992, the Hypalon covers had deteriorated badly, requiring frequent repairs.
+Faced with ongoing expense and safety issues, the district decided to replace the reservoirs with pre-stressed concrete tanks.

 This design-build project included 10, 50, and 90 percent design reviews, geotechnical evaluations, topographic survey, visual impact analysis, environmental mitigation, permitting, cost estimating, construction scheduling, and as-built drawing preparation.
 The team worked diligently at the beginning of the project to size the pipeline, establish horizontal locations for the tanks, and vertical limits of the tank’s storage.